 wapm completions <shell> - Generate a shell completion script for wapm for the specified shell.

-wapm init - Initialize a new wapm project by generating a
+wapm init - Interactively initialize a new wapm project by generating a

 wapm list - Prints all commands and modules for a package in the current directory.

 .bin directory path for the local package.
 Get the global path with

 wapm keys list [-a] - list personal keypairs and trusted public keys